 Spirulina is an alkaline freshwater blue-green colour microalgae shaped spirally which is growing very quickly as soon as the temperature exceeds 30 degrees.
 The Aztecs consumed spirulina to make up for the lack of protein in their diet.
 Spirulina was also part of the traditional diet in Chad where it was also “rediscovered” in the sixties by the Belgian botanist Jean Léonard.

 Exceptionally rich in protein (about 65 – 71% on average), Spirulina has major ecological advantages compared to animal protein sources (livestock and poultry …) and even compared to other vegetable sources of protein.
-Indeed, it provides 20% more protein than soy (about 40% on average) and its production requires less water and less energy.
+Indeed, it provides 20% more protein than soy (about 40% on average) and its production require less water and less energy.
 Very sustainable.

 Lose weight and detox with spirulina

 Needless to say, proteins are essential to life.
 Protein sources lean as Spirulina facilitate weight loss due to their properties as an appetite suppressant in particular.
 In addition, sufficient protein intake is necessary to preserve muscles and prevent softening of the skin during dieting.